 Mirror Shield

-You must fuse Kinstones with all of the Gorons in the Goron Cave to make Biggoron appear at the top of Veil Falls.
+You must fuse Kinstones with all of the Gorons in the Goron Cave to make Biggoron wake up at the top of Veil Falls.
 Equip your shield and talk to Biggoron, and he'll ask you for your shield.
 Give it to him and he'll chew on it.
 Leave and come back a while later and he spits out your shield, which has transformed into the Mirror Shield.

 Permanent Items